History of calendars: Islamic calendar

 The Islamic calendar is based on the prohibition of intercalation (nasi') by Muhammad, in Islamic tradition dated to a sermon held on 9 Dhu al-Hijjah AH 10 (Julian date: 6 March 632).
 This resulted in an observationally based lunar calendar shifting relative to the seasons of the solar year.

-During the Mughal rule, land taxes were collected from Bengali people according to the Islamic Hijri calendar.
+During the Mughal rule, the land taxes were collected from Bengali people according to the Islamic Hijri calendar.
 This calendar was a lunar calendar, and its new year did not coincide with the solar agricultural cycles.
 According to some sources, Mughal Emperor Akbar asked his royal astronomer Fathullah Shirazi to create a new calendar by combining the lunar Islamic calendar and solar Hindu calendar already in use, and this was known as Fasholi shan (harvest calendar).
 According to Amartya Sen, Akbar's official calendar "Tarikh-ilahi" with the zero year of 1556 AD was a blend of pre-existing Hindu and Islamic calendars.
 It was not used much in India outside of Akbar's Mughal court, and after his death the calendar he launched was abandoned.
 However, adds Sen, there are traces of the "Tarikh-ilahi" that survive in the Bengali calendar.
 Some historians attribute the Bengali calendar to the 7th-century Hindu king Shashanka.